chris-de-leon/dotfiles/README.md

 1. Install the distro of your choice: `wsl --install -d <distro>`
 1. Enter a username and password for the distro

-### Setting up Alacritty
+#### Setting up Alacritty

+1. Use the `.msi` installer on the [Alacritty releases](https://github.com/alacritty/alacritty/releases/tag/v0.13.2) page to install alacritty.
-Download a [Nerd Font](https://www.nerdfonts.com/) of your choice, then create an `alacritty.toml` file at `Users/<your user>/AppData/Roaming/alacritty/alacritty.toml` with the following values (the font family should be modified accordingly if you chose a font other than CaskaydiaCove):
+1. Download a [Nerd Font](https://www.nerdfonts.com/) of your choice and make sure it is added to your font library
+1. Create an Alacritty config file at `Users/<your user>/AppData/Roaming/alacritty/alacritty.toml` with the following values (the font family should be modified accordingly if you chose a font other than CaskaydiaCove):

   ```toml
   [font]